The Lambent coaching methodology is currently being used in over one hundred trainings a year in over thirty countries.

 • Evidence based Coaching (Anthony Grant)

-• and Behavioural Coaching (Perry Zeus and Suzanne Skiffington)
+• Behavioural Coaching (Perry Zeus and Suzanne Skiffington)

 The method is suitable to develop executives and for executives to use to develop others.

-The Lambent coaching methodology is international.
-It is used exclusively by the International Coaching Community (ICC).
-The ICC is one of the largest professional membership organisations for coaches in the world.
-It was established in 2001 and is a Not for Profit company registered in London UK.
-It has trained over 6000 coaches in 60 countries since 2001 using Lambent methodology.
-There are currently 34 trainers worldwide training with this methodology.
+The Lambent coaching methodology is international, used exclusively by the International Coaching Community.
+The ICC is one of the largest professional membership organisations for coaches in the world, established and registered in 2001 in London UK, as a not for profit company.
+It has trained over 12,000 coaches in 67 countries since 2001 using the Lambent methodology.
+There are currently 46 trainers worldwide training with this methodology.

 The methodology follows the three foundational knowledge traditions of coaching.

-a) Humanistic psychology and the works of Abram Maslow and Carl Rogers2.
+a) Humanistic psychology and the works of Abram Maslow and Carl Rogers.

 The main principles of Humanistic Psychology are: